 Commonly occuring during the course of an attack of common cold in which case it is usually viral in nature and self-limiting.
 Superimposed bacterial infection can exacerbate symptoms which should be treated with prescribed antibiotic drops.
 The condition can be infectious.

-It must be stressed that failure of conjunctivitis to resolve within a few days should warrant further eye examination by your consultant.
+It must be stressed that if symptoms fail to resolve within a few days should warrant further eye examination by your consultant.

 Conjunctivitis of recurrent nature can be due to allergic disorders and managed according to a long-term plan.